wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03a-analytics.md

 ![Screenshot showing the Dataverse analytics for common usage.](../media/performance-tools-image-3-updated.png)

 Other statistics are also available that may be useful.
-Plug-ins statistics can assist in identifying troublesome plugins, for example those with excessive average execution time.
+Plug-ins statistics can help identifying troublesome plugins, for example those with excessive average execution time.

 ### Power Apps analytics